Barnaba Mądrecki

 Hidden content: the forgotten blackhat

-good content on the website forgotten blackhat
+Good content on the website — hidden content blackhat

 AI generated image: "Black hat digital art in Fabian Perez style"

-I remember a colleague, from the first agency where I learned my trade.
+I remember a colleague from the first agency where I learned my trade.
 In the meta section he threw in a comma for the phrases he had in his contract with the client.
 3/4 of the phrases went into the top 10 within a week.
 Because why not, because he could.

 Low-quality content — a threat and an opportunity